 How Many Uninsured Drivers Are There on the Road?

 Car insurance is currently mandatory in every state except New Hampshire.
 No one should be operating a vehicle without the state-required auto insurance.
 Yet, the problem of uninsured motorists is significant.
 In 2014, the Insurance Research Council (IRC) reported an estimated 29.7 million uninsured drivers in the United States in 2012 (the most recent year for which data is currently available).
 The IRC estimates that between 9-11% of Georgia drivers are uninsured and as many as 8% of South Carolina drivers are uninsured.
 Additionally, the states around us, such as Florida, Alabama, and Tennessee, are all estimated to have between 15-26% of their drivers uninsured—and those drivers may be visiting Georgia or South Carolina and cause serious accidents.

 How to Protect Your Car Accident Recovery After an Accident with an Uninsured Driver

 With so many uninsured drivers on the road, it is important to know how to protect your car accident recovery if you are injured by such a driver.
 If you don’t want to be financially responsible for the harm caused by your accident, you need to be prepared to fight your own insurance company or to collect damages from the driver who hurt you.
 For the reasons described above, both of these options may be difficult.

 Accordingly, it is important to schedule a free consultation with an experienced car accident lawyer.
 Attorney Christopher Hudson will fight hard to get you the fair recovery you deserve and to make sure that, to the extent possible, it doesn’t come from your own pocket.
-To find out more about how to protect your rights when an uninsured driver causes your injury in a car crash, please read our free report, Understanding Georgia Automobile Accident Claims - A Claimant’s Guide, and please call us today at 888-795-6261.
+To find out more about how to protect your rights when an uninsured driver causes your injury in a car crash, please read our free report, Understanding Georgia Automobile Accident Claims - A Claimant’s Guide, and please contact us online or call us directly at 888-795-6261.